Thursday, August 13, 2015

 More mischief has probably been wrought in the world by honest fools in high places than by intelligent rascals.

 Religion is a sleeping threat underlying everything that can undermine all progress.
-It is a standing menace to civilization.
+It is a standing menace to civilization.and

 In the fight between 'the impulsive energy of the minority or the deadweight of the majority of mankind', which is the stronger force?